meilisearch/specifications/text/0033-logging.md

 We have decided to keep the use of `env_logger` for Milli/Transplant.
 However, we will make some changes to make the logging more consistent and versatile.

+We will expose a `LOG_LEVEL` flag that corresponds to `RUST_LOG` in the binary to improve its meaning and clarity to users.

 ##### Log Levels

 | Level | Description                                                                                                       |